alonsovm44/tc-lang/README.md

 **Why it was made**: I wanted a simple systems language with less keywords than Go, without GC and without heavy runtime overhead.
 **Backend**: For now it is C11
-**Concurrency and Safety?**: I've been toying around with ideas, the concept is in docs/spec1.3.0.md.
-The model is basically a dumbed down version of Rust + Pony + Go features.

-**Core Ideal**: Tigc has to be able to fit in a single man's head.
+**Core Ideal**: Tig has to be able to fit in a single man's head.
 Small but powerful.

 ### Inspiration
 - Pony